oroinc/documentation/platform/bundles/LocaleBundle/index.rst

 Locale settings uses system configuration as a source.

-.. comment:: locale + language were removed as they have been removed in the scope of non-conflicting locate feature
+.. comment: locale + language were removed as they have been removed in the scope of non-conflicting locate feature

 Related Documentation
 ---------------------